How to Get SSDI for Heart Transplant: What the SSA Needs to Approve You

 Can You Get SSDI for Heart Transplant??

-TL;DR: Yes, and heart transplant is one of the more straightforward SSDI claims.
+Yes, and heart transplant is one of the more straightforward SSDI claims.
 The SSA automatically considers you disabled for 12 months following a heart transplant under Listing 4.09.
 After that 12-month period, the SSA re-evaluates your condition based on your residual limitations, rejection episodes, medication side effects, and functional capacity.
+Many heart transplant recipients continue to be disabled beyond the initial 12 months.

 Related Articles